Skip to Content

 These power surges or spikes are usually caused by lightning, damaged transformer, or other electrical disturbances.

-Conveniently hide away the microwave with cabinet door panels.
-For a seamless look, consider installing cabinet panels to hide the microwave when not in use.
+Conveniently hide away the appliance with cabinet door panels.
+For a seamless look, consider installing cabinet panels to hide the unit when not in use.
 This will also create additional countertop space.

 Use a Trim Kit.
 A trim kit can help the microwave blend seamlessly into your kitchen design.
 It’s important to choose the right size and model of trim kit to ensure a proper fit.

 Locate in an accessible but won’t disrupt traffic flow.
-Consider the location of the microwave within the island, which should be easily accessible from all sides of the island and should not impede traffic flow.
-Furthermore, it’s also important to ensure that the microwave is not placed too close to other appliances or the sink to avoid potential damage from splashing water.
+Consider the location of the appliance within the island, which should be easily accessible from all sides of the island and should not impede traffic flow.
+Furthermore, it’s also important to ensure the device is not placed too close to other appliances or the sink to avoid potential damage from splashing water.

 Assign enough space for ventilation.
-Proper ventilation is essential for any built-in microwave.
-Ensure that there is adequate space around the microwave for air to circulate and that the venting is installed correctly to avoid overheating or damage to the unit.
+Proper ventilation is essential for any built-in cooking appliance.
+Ensure adequate space around the unit for air to circulate and that the venting is installed correctly to avoid overheating or damage.

 Update user experience with smart and automated systems.
 Smart technology is also being integrated into built-in microwaves, with features such as voice control and wireless connectivity becoming increasingly popular.
-This allows for greater convenience and controls over the microwave and the ability to monitor cooking times and adjust settings remotely.
+This allows for greater convenience and control and the ability to monitor cooking times and adjust settings remotely.

-From a usability standpoint a microwave closer to countertop eye level is more desirable.
+From a usability standpoint, a cooking appliance closer to countertop eye level is more desirable.
 If you’re an active cook and prefer multitasking in cooking, a low position will be a bit challenging to use.
-You will be required to bend down then stand up again towards the cooking area to deal with just seeing and reaching the food currently cooking.
+You will be required to bend down and then stand up again towards the cooking area to deal with just seeing and reaching the food currently cooking.

-Can You Put A Countertop Microwave In An Island?
+Can You Put A Countertop Microwave On An Island?

-You can always ask a professional for advice on using countertop microwaves and also for recommendations on what other options you can explore.
+You can always ask a professional for advice on using countertop microwaves and recommendations on what other options you can explore.

 See more related content in our article about steam oven vs. microwave on this page.